keras-team/keras-tuner/docs/templates/tutorials/distributed-tuning.md

 Keras Tuner also supports data parallelism via `tf.distribute`.
 Data parallelism and distributed tuning can be combined.
 For example, if you have 10 workers with 4 GPUs on each worker, you can run 10 parallel trials with each trial training on 4 GPUs by using `tf.distribute.MirroredStrategy`.
 You can also run each trial on TPUs via `tf.distribute.experimental.TPUStrategy`.
 Currently `tf.distribute.MultiWorkerMirroredStrategy` is not supported, but support for this is on the roadmap.

-## Example
+### Example code

 When the enviroment variables described above are set, the example below will run distributed tuning and will also use data parallelism within each trial via `tf.distribute`.
-The example loads MNIST from `tensorflow_datasets` and uses the Hyperband algorithm.
+The example loads MNIST from `tensorflow_datasets` and uses hyperband for the hyperparameter search.

 ```python